robkuz/robkuz.github.io/_posts/2016-12-20-Creating-Expressive-Error-Messages-with-Business-Rule-Functions.md

     let ``vat value and country must match`` (inv: Invoice) : bool  = // ... not really interesting let ``country must exist`` (inv: Invoice) : bool  = // ... lookup inv.country etc.

-There are some nice things to be Aware of about those biz rules
+There are some nice things to be aware of about those biz rules

 - The name of the function can contain pretty much any char, operator or keyword we like without getting an syntax error.
 - depending on the business rule the rule name and the rule implementation could be pretty similar